micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 );
 ```

-A complex rules approach can be used as in the following example:
+To customize the length of each member of the struct, a complex rules approach can be used as in the following example:

 ```c
 mypackage__msg__MyComplexType mymsg;